Hello Misdirected Googlers!

 Every so often, perhaps once in every 40 or 50 posts I do, I come to write one for which I’m both excited and scared.
 This is such a post.

-The story of the Leatherman is so crazy, so awesome, and so well done by others far more qualified than I that I’ve been sitting on it for months.
+The story of the Leatherman is so crazy, so awesome, and so well done by others far more qualified than I that I feel a little silly writing this page.
 But the Leatherman’s time has come.
 So sit back, relax and prepare to learn all about one of the most mysterious and enigmatic characters to ever leave his footprint in Connecticut.
 Quite literally.

-There are several books on the Leatherman and his portrait hangs in museums and libraries from Derby to Granby and points went into New York.
+There are several books on the Leatherman and his portrait hangs in museums and libraries from Derby to Granby and points west into New York.
 Hartford’s PBS station produced an interesting half-hour show on the Leatherman – I really wish they’d pop it back into rotation.
-It’s time for something new, no matter how old.
-Regardless, the links to that show are at the bottom.
-I highly recommend you watch it.
-Not just for the content, but the narrator/host guy is awesome and there’s a history nerd in a turtleneck-sweater-sportscoat combo that recalls some difficult fashions of days gone by.

 Several historians, hikers, writers and the merely curious have researched the Leatherman, culling together old newspaper articles from the 1800’s and compiling eyewitness accounts.
 And yet, to this day, he remains as mysterious as ever.